AnnieW2014/GA_Capstone/README.md

 <br>

-1. The entire units (residential homes, townhouses, condo/apartment), have higher prices than private rooms in an unit.
+1. The entire units (residential homes, townhouses, condo/apartment), have higher prices than private rooms in a unit.
 The hotel rooms ranked between the two.
 2. The most expensive neighborhoods are Russian Hill, Pacific Heights and Marina, all in San Francisco.

 ![price by property type in barh](../Plots/price_propertytype_barh.png)